fytek/pdfmeld/README.md

 # pdfmeld
 FyTek PDF Meld DLL

-This will be supplied soon as a compiled .NET DLL assembly with the executable download of PDF Meld.
-You may download now and compile yourself (instructions are at the top of the code).
+This program is supplied as a compiled .NET DLL assembly with the executable download of PDF Meld.
+You may download the source and compile yourself (instructions are at the top of the code) if you want to make any custom changes.

 The purpose is to allow a DLL method interface to the executable program pdfmeld.exe or pdfmeld64.exe.
 This DLL, which is compiled as both a 32-bit and 64-bit version, may be used in Visual Basic program, ASP, C#, etc. to send the information for building and retreiving PDFs from PDF PDF Meld.
 This DLL also replaces the old DLL version that was limited to running PDF Meld on the same box and had occassional memory issues.